 That doesn’t mean we’re organizing those inboxes well, though.
 Communication chaos can be alleviated, particularly with Microsoft Outlook, the most popular business email application in the world.
 Outlook, which serves as the core of Microsoft’s cloud-based Office 365 service, has endless productivity tools built right into the platform.

 From time-savers and efficiency boosters to cleanup assistants and more, streamlining your Outlook account can help you streamline your whole life.
-And we certainly need the help: according to research by McKinsey, most professionals have more than 200 emails sitting in their inbox, with 120 new ones landing each day.
+And we certainly need the help: according to research by McKinsey, most professionals have more than 200 mails sitting in their inbox, with 120 new ones landing each day.
 Here’s how to manage the deluge.